MitochondRuna/AIVE-Intro/AttributeSelection (with GUI)/readme.md

-If you have any question, please contact me by email: elizachangyu@outlook.com
+If you have any question, please contact me
+My email: elizachangyu@outlook.com